VR4Rehab Seeks Professionals to Participate in a Virtual Hackathon (May 17-21, 2021)

 Are you satisfied, or even more than satisfied?
 Why?

-We are also proud to have maintained the same objective from the outset, for us the patient has always been the core of our research.
+We are also proud to have maintained the same objective from the outset; the patient has always been the core of our research.

 VR4REHAB is indeed or an Open Innovation Network that believes in the power of virtual reality for rehabilitation.
 Our goal is to stimulate the creation of virtual and augmented reality-based rehabilitation tools by bringing together stakeholders and exchanging knowledge.